olizilla/asciify/README.md

 ASCIIFY
 =======
+A hybrid npm module and CLI for turning plain text into ascii art.
+A pure JS figlet tool to make all your banners better.

                                         __________________________  ______________
                                         \__    ___/\_   _____/\   \/  /\__    ___/
     Takes text, awesomizes it, returns    |    |    |    __)_  \     /   |    |